haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-06-11 aMSE 0.1.5 Modified the condition plot and fixed up a few places where numbers were hard wired into the software.
+Introduced a new option to save output following projections (just in case of experiments with subsequent analyses crash - I’m looking at you SA).
+  Now one can set interimout =c(outdir,postfixdir) and that should save a tempout into your outdir directory.
+See the help for do_MSE.

 - 2023-06-04 aMSE 0.1.4 Small modifications to generalize across
-  jurisdicitons and allow for the consthcr constant catch harvest strategy; also removed irrelavent messages when plotting the phase plot
+  jurisdictions and allow for the consthcr constant catch harvest strategy; also removed irrelavent messages when plotting the phase plot